northwind122/Lavian_et_al_2025/README.md

 - `landmarks/`: Analysis of the representation of landmark information in the abenula and IPN
 - `heading_direction/`: Analysis of representation of visual motion in HD neurons
 - `ablations/`: Analysis of the effects of targeted habenuka ablations on the head direction system and representation of visual information
+- `anatomy/`: A notebook for generation of anatomy plots
+- `morphing/`: notebooks for registration of different datasets to a reference brain.

 ## Usage